Speech Production

 B.EngDoctoral Student

-Mahri is pursuing a PhD in the Speech Production Lab as part of the Department of Speech-Language Pathology and Department of Electrical and Computer Engineering at the University of Toronto.
-Her research focuses on automatic analysis of tongue movements in neurodegenerative diseases.
+Mahri is pursuing a PhD in Electrical and Computer Engineering and is co-supervised by Dr. Yunusova.
+She is an Engineer and her research focuses on automatic analysis of tongue movements in neurodegenerative diseases.

 Vishnu Akundi